The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 Headaches and fatigue might be a common symptom especially if you aren't eating enough calories.

-I've heard this symptom from people who are trying to avoid too many carbs, or are worried about the effects the new diet might have on their weight and so they restrict their intake.
-As with any diet you try, if you're eating too little your body will respond with these warning signs.
-Listen to your hunger signals, and if you're hungry, please eat.
+I've heard this symptom from people who are trying to avoid too many carbohydrates, or are worried about the effects the new diet might have on their weight and so they restrict their intake of foods to an unnecessary degree.
+As with any diet you try, if you're eating too little, your body will respond with these warning signs.

 Having Acne after Going Vegan